Skip to content

 Can Onsensui 99 be used for dishes other than chawanmushi?

-It can be used for a wide range of Japanese dishes such as miso soup, takikomi gohan, Japanese tea, and nimono (simmered dishes).
+It can be used for a wide range of Japanese dishes, including miso soup, takikomi gohan, Japanese tea, and nimono (simmered dishes).

 Related Articles

-Why Soba Tsuyu Tastes Different in Thailand: It wasn't the soy sauce, but the "water"
+Why Soba Tsuyu Tastes Different in Thailand: It's Not Soy Sauce, It's the Water

 Read more